-Jeremy Pitts is a partner of Banking & Finance group in the Tokyo office and leads the local Financial Markets and Projects Practice Group.
+Jeremy Pitts is a senior counsel of Banking & Finance group in the Tokyo office and leads the local Financial Markets and Projects Practice Group.
 He was a member of Baker McKenzie's Global Executive Committee from 2008 to 2012, Chairman of the Asia Pacific Region from 2010 to 2012.
 He has also held positions as chair of the Firm's Global Banking and Finance Practice Group; chair of the Firm's Financial Industry Group and Managing Partner of the Tokyo office.

 Jeremy is a banking lawyer by background and manages the Firm's relationship with a number of financial institution clients in Japan and in the region, focusing on financial regulation and compliance, as well as product development and structured finance transactions.
 Mr. Pitts has practiced banking and finance law since 1985.
 During this time, he spent five years in the Sydney office and the remaining years at the Tokyo office.

 While in Japan, Jeremy was named a leading banking and finance lawyer by numerous ranking publications.
 Both the PLC Which Lawyer?
 Yearbook and Asia Pacific Legal 500 have listed him as a leading banking and finance lawyer.
 Chambers Global has also recognized him as a top tier lawyer (Band 1) for foreign regulatory banking and finance.
 Chambers Asia described Jeremy as "an excellent regulatory practitioner" and noted that he is "one of the few leading lawyers to specialize in legal issues relating to Japanese regulatory bodies."

 Jeremy has extensive experience advising financial institutions and has comprehensive knowledge of Japanese financial markets and practices.
 He routinely works with the Firm's global and regional clients, including banks, trust banks, securities companies, fund managers and insurance companies.